skip to Main Content

 Find out more – visit our Multi-Split System page.

-Split Systems come in a range of sizes from 2.5kw to 9kw.
+Wall mounted Split Systems come in a range of sizes from 2kw to 9kw.

-5kw and 6kw are suited to medium sized rooms.
+5kw and 6kw are suited to medium-to-large sized rooms, such as a lounge room.

-And 7kw, 8kw and 9kws are commonly used in large open plan areas such as a kitchen/dining/family area.
+7kw, 8kw and 9kws are best for large open plan areas.

-Sizes can slightly vary between brands, for example, not all brands offer a 9kw.
-Please let us know if you have a brand preference.
+Sizes can slightly vary between brands, for example, not all brands offer a 2kw or 9kw – see our Brand Comparison Chart.

 If you get a unit which too big, it can heat or cool your room quickly then turn off.
 Then turn back on when the room temperature rises or falls again.
 This on/off cycling draws extra power than a properly size air conditioner would.